tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 Simulation mode for SM is mainly for testing the functionality/scenarios of apps interacting with SM.

 ### Approach followed:
-* In this approach we will be spawning actual sequence manager, agents, sequence-components and sequencers(simulation mode).
+* In this approach we will be spawning actual Sequence Manager, agents, sequence-components and sequencers(simulation mode).

-* When the sequence manager is started using the esw-services with the simulation flag, the following things are done.
+* When the Sequence Manager is started using the esw-services with the simulation flag, the following things are done.

     1. If a obs-mode config is provided using -o flag, it is used and if not then a default config is used.
     2. Three agents are spawned automatically(ESW, TCS, IRIS)